1fan/papercut-printing-cost-calculator/README.md

 Support for other paper sizes will be added in the future.

-# Assumption:

-* The smallest unit for the amount is 2 digit.
-(For instance, for AUD, 50 cent is 0.5 AUD.
-While the smallest unit for Japanese Yen is 3 digit.
-We will just ignore it for now.)
-    * By default, the csv filie contains the header.
-But this can be configured by set `csv.contains.header` to `true` or `false`
-* Each row of the file contains 3 and only 3 column: Total Pages, Colour Pages and Double Sided.
-All 3 fields are mandatory, if any field is not provided or is incorrect, the calculation will terminate with error message accordingly.
-    * Total Pages: numeric value from 0 to max limit(configured in application.properties "total.pages.max", default is 10000);
-    * Colour Pages: numeric value from 0 to the total page number;
-    * Double Sided: casse is ignored and value could be "true" or "false"

 # Configuration

 Application is configurable by using the application.properties file.
 Currently, some supported configs and default values are as followed: